phcreery/WIFIKeyManager-RetroPie/README.md

 Place your wifikeys in /boot/wifikeys/ with any name ending in .txt

 1) Launch **WIFI_KEY_MGR** item select the wifi key file.
+ - A Selects key to import
+ - B Exits
+ - X Creates new key
+ - Y Deletes key

 2) Launch **WIFI** and Select **Import wifi cridentials**

 ## ToDo